How to check your artwork for print

 Modern cameras can produce images of a much higher resolution than what is needed for print.
 The benefit of this is that you don’t have to worry about image pixelation in printing.
 If you are using your phone or an older camera, be aware that the resolution might be lower simply due to the type of camera you are using.

 To check the resolution of your images, we recommend uploading them to your computer.
 Then for Windows go to File Explorer > Right Click the Photo > Properties > Details.
-And in Mac open the image in Preview > Tools > Show Inspector.
+For Mac, open the image in Preview > Tools > Show Inspector.
 This will bring up a window showing your image size and resolution.

 Color

-With spot color printing, we need your Pantone color to be set up as a spot color, with the Pantone reference code in the name.
+With spot color printing on products like spot color business cards, we need your Pantone color to be set up as a spot color, with the Pantone reference code in the name.

 File Formats